storpool/python-storpool/README.rst

 while the StorPool client allows a hypervisor node to access the storage pool and act as a compute node.

+Version 1.0.2:
+- fix the author e-mail address in setup.py

 Version 1.0.1:
 - relicense under the Apache 2.0 License
 - switch the README file to Markdown format